 Below is a summary of NADCA activities, industry involvement and advocacy.

-Research and Development: NADCA is heavily involved in identifying industry needs, expanding funding sources and dispelling myths associated with die casting techniques.
+NADCA is heavily involved in identifying industry needs, expanding funding sources and dispelling myths associated with die casting techniques.
 Indeed, NADCA has an entire technical archive and library dedicated to improving the flow of information on die cast part quality and repeatability.
-Industry research projects and findings are disseminated through books, CDs and software, as well published in its two bi-monthly magazines — Die Casting Engineer and its corporate members-only publication LINKS.
+Industry research projects and findings are disseminated through books and software, as well published in its bi-monthly magazine — Die Casting Engineer.

-Meetings and Expositions: NADCA hosts member, OEM and supplier trade shows events including the Metalcasting Congress annually and CastExpo, the world’s largest exposition of metalcasting technology, every three years.
+NADCA hosts member, OEM and supplier trade shows events including the Die Casting Congress and Tabletop and the Die Casting Congress and Exposition, the world’s largest exposition of die casting technology, every three years.
 Both bring industry members together in one forum, providing public and networking opportunities that develop customer relations, and position attendees as leaders in die casting.
 Other annual events include the Executive and Plant Management conferences.

-Education: NADCA offers more than 30 industry training programs annually, both at its Wheeling, IL, headquarters and on-site at die cast plants and OEM facilities.
+NADCA offers more than 30 industry training programs annually, both at its Arlington Heights, IL, headquarters and on-site at die cast plants and OEM facilities.
 All NADCA’s education resources are centered on presenting industry knowledge, improving die cast part quality and production techniques.

 As a recent addition to the association’s educational offerings, NADCA has created www.diecastingdesign.org.
 As an online resource, the Web site is available to help designers and specifiers of die castings optimize die cast parts and processes.
 In-plant presentations are also available.